 Eren died in that timeline as a result of Ymir's curse, not because he initiated the Rumbling.

-For AOE fans, this so-called "See You Later Timeline" is actually the start of Attack on Titan.
+For AOE fans, this so-called "See You Later Timeline" is the start of Attack on Titan.

 The second is the "Manga Timeline," in which we see memories from other timelines converge.

-In the first chapter of the manga, we saw Eren waking up and noticing Mikasa's hair growing longer in the first chapter of the manga, which is a direct continuation of the see you later timeline per se.
+In the first chapter of the manga, we see Eren waking up and noticing Mikasa's hair growing longer in the first chapter of the manga, which is a direct continuation of the See You Later timeline per se.

 The third is the "Anime Timeline," in which Eren is fully aware of his memories from the manga, as shown in the flashback scene done by MAPPA, where many of Eren's memories occurred in the manga and not in the anime.

-For an instance, Eren's reaction to the paths in the anime differs greatly from the manga because he has probably seen it twice.
+For instance, Eren's reaction to the paths in the anime differs greatly from the manga because he has probably seen them twice.

 To avoid further confusion, AOE suggests that the MAPPA anime will not adapt to the manga's ending because the manga's ending is the anime's beginning story.